CS340-19/image_translator/proposal.md

 Currently working for Network Services at OIT.
 I have written many python scripts that the network administrators can use.

 Ma，Yucheng：
+Familiar with C++ and C. Interested in phython but do not have experiende with it.
+Like teamwork project.

 Sun，Yiming：
 Familiar with C and C++,but don't have experience of developing python program.